aman-shrestha/articles/README.md

 ## Getting Started
 All the given task assaigned to me has been completed.

-For api integration i have done through http
+The architecture i have used is done through GetCLi For api integration i have done through http

 To implement saving articles to a favorite list and displaying them on a separate screen, i had to make use of a local database.
 In this case, I used the sqflite package to store and retrieve articles.